-Last year Grant and I took a few days and visited one of our favorite spots in the U.S. – Marco Island, Florida.
-Marco is a beautiful island south of Naples on the Gulf side of Florida.
-If you visit after Easter, you practically have the beach to yourself on the weekdays.
-Unbelievably beautiful.
-Wanna see some pics?
+For several years in the 90’s, I went with Grant on business trips to Naples, Florida.
+Marco Island is a beautiful island south of Naples, on the Gulf side of Florida.
+Insider travel tip: If you visit after Easter, you practically have the beach to yourself on weekdays!

-We ate breakfast twice at a little place called Nene’s Kitchen.
-First visit, the waitress talked me into trying the Crunchy French Toast.
-Pleasant surprise.
 The second time back, I ordered the same thing.
-Which I normally wouldn’t do on vaca.
-But it complies with my “Food Rules” as Brooke calls them:
+Which I normally wouldn’t do on vacation.
+But it complies with my “Food Rules” as Brooke calls them…

-Rule #1: No ordering the same thing twice (while on vaca), unless it’s unbelievably amazing, or you are trying to figure out how to make it at home.
+Rule #1: No ordering the same thing twice (while on vacay), unless it’s unbelievably amazing, or you are trying to figure out how to make it at home.

-Rule #2 No ordering the same thing as your dining partner (EVER).
+Rule #2 Absolutely NO ordering the same thing as your dining partner (EVER).
 I’ll spare you and stop at rule #2.

 Crunchy Coconut French Toast